How we review solar panels: Our methodology for testing and rating solar panels

 Durability and build quality

 Solar panels’ durability and build quality play a critical role in their evaluation due to the long-term nature of the investment.
 Panels are expected to last 25 to 30 years, or even longer.
-As a result, their ability to endure over time and maintain efficient electricity production throughout their lifespan is a key performance indicator.
+Their ability to endure over time and maintain efficient electricity production throughout their lifespan is a key performance indicator.

 In addition, the panels are exposed to various weather conditions and high-quality, durable panels are more capable of withstanding these elements without compromising their performance.
 This durability results in fewer repairs or replacements over time, which contributes to the overall cost-effectiveness of the solar energy system.